Wells, William Nathan

-Their mother meanwhile, still calling herself ‘Annie Wells’, was listed in the 1881 census as a ‘visitor’, occupation ‘housemaid’ in Marylebone, London in the house of Joseph Turner, 37 a plumber, and his wife Mary Ann, aged 39 (ref RG11/208 f31 p24).
+Their mother meanwhile, still calling herself ‘Annie Wells’, had left Bampton altogether and was listed in the 1881 census as a ‘visitor’, occupation ‘housemaid’ in Marylebone, London in the house of Joseph Turner, 37 a plumber, and his wife Mary Ann, aged 39 (ref RG11/208 f31 p24).
 Mary Ann Turner was in fact a Bampton friend from the past – she was baptised 25/12/1841, daughter of Charles and Ann Tanner.
-It is not known what happened to Annie – whether she stayed longer in London or married.
-Her younger son John did in fact marry and settle in London, so perhaps Annie did stay there.
+It is not known what happened to William Wells' mother Annie – whether she stayed longer in London or married.
+Her younger son John did in fact marry and settle in London, so perhaps Annie did stay on there.

 In 1953 William Wells looked back at his life (see Journal of the English Folk Dance and Song Society vol8, no.1 1956 pp1-15) and told how he went to the village school with his brother John (Jack).
 He then became a butcher’s boy at 14 and an under-gardener at Bampton Manor.
 He had a spell in London, perhaps with his mother Annie but returned to Bampton in 1887.
 He just got on with his life, marrying Ellen Mary Shewey on 13/10/1892.
 They had 3 children – 2 sons (Francis and Robert) and a daughter Ellen.
 William wrote: ‘I’ve been working on all sorts of work.
 I’ve been fagging, mowing, worked on the farms, thrashing – all sorts of work.
 I’ve walked six mile to work and six mile back at night for two bob – two bob a day.’